morganjwilliams/pyrolite/docs/source/usage/eg/comp/impute.rst

 Compositional Data Imputation
 -----------------------------

-.. note:: This feature is currently incomplete and a work in progress.

 pyrolite includes the :func:`~pyrolite.comp.impute.EMCOMP` compositional missing data imputation algorithm of Palarea-Albaladejo and Martín-Fernández (2008).
 This algorithm imputes 'below-detection' data based on specified proportion thresholds: